WoutDepeuter/internaat-bxl-project/README.md

 > [!NOTE]
 > Install NodeJs before proceeding. https://nodejs.org/en (should come with "npm" and "npx" installed.)

+> [!NOTE]
+> Some pages may look weird if viewed on webbrowser (pc).
+The primarily goal for this project was to look good on mobile (android).

 A. if first time running project:

 1. `npm install`